BboyAkers/presentations/Upgrading to Fastify 3/slides.md

 </style>

 <!--
-Over the course of this presentation, we’ll be going over how upgraded one of our backend service docs render, which is a service that improves the rendering and versatility of what we’re able to do for the Microsoft documentation.
-So we’ll give a brief backstory/disclaimer about our codebase, then go over the 5 lessons/tips learned which is the heart of the presentation, and last but no least we’ll then give a brief summary of how I felt the migration went.
+Over the course of this presentation, we’ll be going over how we upgraded one of our backend services docs render, which is a service that improves the rendering and versatility of what we’re able to do for the Microsoft documentation, from Fastify 2 to 3.First we’ll give a brief backstory/disclaimer about our codebase, then go over the 5 lessons/tips learned during the process of the Fastify upgrade.
+These 5 lessons are the heart of the presentation, and last but not least we’ll then end with a migration summary.
+Everyone cool with that?
+Awesome!
 -->

 ---